13 Visualising data with ggplot2

 palettes as described in Appendix A, due to slight

-scales.
+complexity involved in hue scales.
 Moreover, if we want to pick our

-colors manually, we may use scale_fill_manual()
+colors manually, we may use scale_fill_manual() which takes color

 values from a named vector where names are the categories available in